GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/03.821-830/05.The-Place-of-Prayer/docs.md

 ---
+title: |
-title: 825.
-The Place of Prayer
+    825. The Place of Prayer - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 825.
+The Place of Prayer.
+O blessed hour, when ev'ning comes, And calls us to our place of pray'r!
+With joyful heart our feet we turn To meet Thee and Thy children there.
+    keywords:  |
-    keywords: Christ in Song, The Place of Prayer, O blessed hour, when ev&#039;ning comes,,
+        Christ in Song, adventhymnals, advent hymnals, The Place of Prayer, O blessed hour, when ev'ning comes,.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 825. THE PLACE OF PRAYER
+####  Christ in Song,

 ```txt
 1.